opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Detailed response table, each response with all the answers and meta data such as timestamp of submission
  * Graphic display (pie chart & bar chart) of answers to each one of the questions
  * Drop off report to help optimize the survey for maximum completion rates
- * Checkout this <a href="https://www.opinionstage.com/opinionstage/help-us-improve-opinion-stage1?o=wp35e8" target="_blank">Survey Example</a>

- = Main Slideshow Features: =

- * Add slideshows using images, videos & text
- * Add a call to action at the end of the slideshow
- * View Statistics that incldue how many people viewed, started and completed the slideshow and a drop-off report to optimize the slideshow for completion
- * Checkout this <a href="https://www.opinionstage.com/maryna_bond/top-reasons-why-to-drink-water-daily?o=wp35e8" target="_blank">Slideshow Example</a>

  = Main Form Features: =